ewsdocker/alpine-pkgcache-client/README.md

  - the application desktop file(s) have been copied to **~/.local/share/applications**, and are availablie in any _task bar_ menu;
  - the associated **alpine-pkgcache-client-"version"** executable script (shown below) will be found in **~/.local/bin**, and _should_ be customized with proper local volume names.

-Execute the following _docker run_ command to create and start a client container :
+Execute the following _docker run_ command to create and start a client container:

-**ewsdocker/alpine-pkgcache-client:3.8.0**

-    docker run -it \
-               --rm \
-               --network=pkgnet \
-               -v /etc/localtime:/etc/localtime:ro \
-               -v ${HOME}/source:/source \
-               -v ${HOME}/workspace-alpine-pkgcache-client-3.8.0:/workspace \
-               --mount source=pkgcache,target=/pkgcache \
-               --name=alpine-pkgcache-client-3.8.0 \
-           ewsdocker/alpine-pkgcache-client:3.8.0

-To create and run the container, the following should work from the command-line:

-    ~/.local/bin/alpine-pkgcache-client-3.8.0

 ____
 **ewsdocker/alpine-pkgcache-client:latest**

 The following _docker run_ command creates and starts a client container.
 It is automatically installed by the _lms-setup-alpine_ script, above: